 The gift of teaching is a supernatural ability, given by the Holy Spirit.
 Just because one has knowledge does not mean they have been given the gift of teaching.
 It is not always a classroom setting as God leads teachers everywhere.
 Teachers take great pleasure and happiness in their calling.
 They see their research and preparation for teaching a divine mission of sorts and find joy in the work.

-Teaches are Judged More Harshly
+Teachers are Judged More Harshly

 Teachers must remember that in James 3: 1-2, we are warned that teachers are judged more harshly by God than others.
 This is primarily due to the fact that what you teach can sway or manipulate the faith and actions of those you teach.
 Dr. Charles Stanley writes this additional cautionary warning about those with the gift of teaching: